gsprs-pku/gsprs-pku.github.io/index.markdown

         <tbody>
 	   <tr>
                 <td>8/2023</td>
-		<td>Xie gave a talk in 2023 AOGS in Singapore and the International Symposium on Geo-disaster Reduction in Shanghai, and  joined a field survey on tranditional villages in Hubei Province led by Prof. Fang Wang.</td>
+		<td>Xie gave a talk in 2023 AOGS in Singapore and the International Symposium on Geo-disaster Reduction in Shanghai, and Xie also joined a field survey on tranditional villages in Hubei Province led by Prof. Fang Wang.</td>
            </tr>
 	   <tr>
     		<td>&nbsp;</td>